brunzema/et-bo/README.md

-# Code for *Event-Triggered Time-Varying Bayesian Optimization*
+# Event-Triggered Time-Varying Bayesian Optimization

 > _We are in the process of uploading the full code base.
 In the meantime, feel free to reach out if there are any questions!_